mgsosna/t-tests_vs_ANOVA/README.md

 A t-test returns a [p-value](https://en.wikipedia.org/wiki/P-value): the probability, given the two population means are identical, that you'd get your difference in sample means (or greater).
 This accounts for the variability that sampling introduces into our analysis: yes, our sample means might be different, but of course you'll get some differences between this random group of 50 French people versus the next random group of 50 French people.
 You'd expect a high p-value when you compare two samples from the same population: the samples are different but the t-test believes they're coming from the same population.
 If we have a huge difference between samples, though, we would get a low p-value: the t-test believes it's unlikely these samples came from have populations with identical means.

-*(The true definition of a p-value is a little more complicated because this is frequentist statistics: assuming the two populations have identical means, if you ran your experiment thousands of times, it's the proportion of samples that would have at least as large a difference in sample means.)*
+*(The true definition of a p-value is a little more complicated because this is frequentist statistics: assuming the two populations have identical means, if you ran your experiment thousands of times, it's the proportion of samples that would have at least as large a difference in sample means.
+And also, an obligatory [word of caution](https://www.nature.com/news/statisticians-issue-warning-over-misuse-of-p-values-1.19503) regarding interpreting p-values.)*

 This all works well for comparing two groups, but when we compare more than two groups, we need to perform an [analysis of variance](https://en.wikipedia.org/wiki/Analysis_of_variance).
 For our heights example, it can be tempting to run three t-tests: comparing the Dutch heights to French heights, Dutch heights to Swedish heights, and French heights to Swedish heights.
 This, however, is dangerous: **multiple t-tests inflate the probability of (falsely) declaring that the two population means are different, when they actually aren't.** An ANOVA avoids this problem by restating the question as "are the means of *all* populations equal?"